nitundatta8/word-counter/README.md

 1. The program will determine that only letters and capital letters are entered, no number  or special characters
   * Input: "1245"
   * Output: False
-2. The program will determine that only one word is entered.
+2. The program will determine that only one word is entered and also check any input is null or empty.
-  * Input : "The man"
+  * Input : "The man",  ""
   * OutPut: False.
 3. The user will input a word and a string.
 The program will detect if the word is present  in the string.
   * Input: "cat", "I have a cat in the cathedral"